sculpin/sculpin.io/source/index.md

 At its core is [HTTP Kernel](https://github.com/symfony/HttpKernel).
 This means that a bundle written for Symfony 2 could theoretically work "out of the box" with Sculpin.
-While this isn't the case in practice, one useful bundle that is know to work is the [GitHub Gist Twig Bundle](https://packagist.org/packages/dflydev/github-gist-twig-bundle).
+While this *usually* isn't the case in practice, one useful bundle that is know to work is the [GitHub Gist Twig Bundle](https://packagist.org/packages/dflydev/github-gist-twig-bundle).